 Yeah, I’ve been kind of quiet as of late.
 So quiet, I suspect that some people might be wondering if something happened.
 I was a bit surprised to see that the last time I had blogged was after TechDays in Calgary.
 Well, nothing significant has happened - just a bit of laziness augmented by a touch of tech-burnout compounded by the odd bit of single malt scotch.
-So, now that one month is almost up on 2010, I figured that it was time to start blogging about something again.

 Yesterday I was at TechDays 2009 in Calgary for the day (well, the morning really).
 I wasn't there as an attendee, but as a speaker.
 Thanks to everybody who came out to my two talks, the first one on an Introduction to ASP.NET MVC and the second one on SOLIDifying your ASP.NET MVC Application.
 There were a few hiccups along the way: as usual, I fell victim to the Technical Presentation Time Dilation Syndrome (i.